Payment Plans AvailableAvailable 24/7 Including Weekends

 Just because someone petitions the court to file a protective order against you doesn’t mean one is automatically granted.
 There is a legal process for granting protective orders, during which you can have Maryland domestic violence lawyers like Maronick Law LLC defend you and argue your case for challenging the petition.

-Criminal Domestic Violence Charges
+Common Criminal Charges in Maryland Domestic Violence Cases

 Assault and other crimes that allegedly occur in the context of domestic violence in Maryland are handled by specially trained prosecutors in a domestic violence unit.
 Like instances of the same offense that do not involve family members or intimate partners, criminal charges for these violations can be filed at different levels of severity.
 Some domestic violence crimes are misdemeanors, but many, especially those that involve significant injuries to the alleged victim, are felony offenses.